-1.4 LIVES Cohort and SHP Vaud
+1.3.2 The LIVES-FORS Cohort Survey and the SHP LIVES-Vaud Survey

-The LIVES Cohort and SHP Vaud surveys are separate studies, but form additional samples of the SHP.
+The LIVES-FORS Cohort and SHP LIVES-Vaud surveys are separate studies but form additional samples of the SHP and can be combined with the SHP main samples.
 The studies run in parallel and share most of the questions and modules.

-The SHP Vaud is a stratified sample of the population in the canton of Vaud with an over-representation of poor households.
+The SHP LIVES-Vaud Survey is a stratified sample of the population in the canton of Vaud with an over-representation of poor households.
+The SHP LIVES-Vaud Survey uses the same design as the SHP and interviews all people older than 14 years in the household.
+The survey was conducted annually from 2013 to 2018 and is now completed.
 It is managed in collaboration with the Department of Health and Social Action (DSAS) of the canton of Vaud, FORS, and LIVES.
-The SHP Vaud uses the same design as the SHP and interviews all people older than 14 years in the household.
-Specific questions on social policies, welfare transfers and the financial situation of the household were added to the regular questionnaire of the SHP in Waves 1 to 6.
-The project is now completed.
-For more information, and to get access to the data of SHP Vaud, see FORSbase:
+In addition to the regular SHP questionnaire, the study included specific questions on social policies, welfare transfers and the financial situation of the household.
+For more information, and to get access to the data of SHP-Vaud Survey, see FORSbase: